 IV.
 Comply safety: privacy and confidentiality

 To assure users of the privacy and confidentiality of a telemedicine product, it’s crucial to implement robust security measures and communicate these clearly.
+Telehealth building trust with patients heavily relies on addressing their concerns about data privacy and security.

 Here are strategies to demonstrate the commitment to privacy and confidentiality: